sveltia/sveltia-cms/README.md

 ### Compatible with Netlify/Decap CMS

-- Ready to replace Netlify/Decap CMS _in some casual use case scenarios_ by updating a single line of code.
+- Ready to be used as a drop-in replacement for Netlify/Decap CMS _in some casual use case scenarios_ with a single line of code update.
 - Your existing [configuration file](https://decapcms.org/docs/configuration-options/) can be reused as is.
 - Various features are still missing though — look at the [compatibility info](#compatibility) below to see if you can migrate now or soon.